davidpham87/plotly-pyclj/README.md

 # plotly-pyclj

-A Clojure library designed to wrap plotly and plotly express for clojure users.
+A Clojure library designed to wrap plotly and a subset of plotly express for clojure users.

 # Usage